As seen in:

 The truth is: it all depends on the job and the company.
 Before you decide to make a resume with a photo, read the job advertisement closely and see if a photo is mentioned anywhere.
 If the job ad specifically says not to include a photo—kindly adjust your resume to the requirements.
 If a photo is required—you know what to do.

 When the job advertisement doesn’t say anything about photos, think carefully about:

 - Your resume template: will it look professional when you add a photo?
 If adding a photo means you must delete some important information about yourself, then it’s not a great idea.
-However, you can always pick a different template or format your resume to include everything.
+However, you can always pick a different template for a resume with a picture, or format your resume to include everything.

 - Job type: does appearance matter in this job?
 If the answer is yes: it’s worth attaching a professional headshot.
 Many employers believe that the staff must look presentable, as they represent the business.
-Providing a good photo upfront may help you get an interview.
+Showing a good photo on a resume may help you get an interview.

-To sum up, a good rule of thumb is to attach a professional photo to your resume, unless the job posting specifically says that photos are forbidden.
+To sum up, a good rule of thumb is to attach a professional photo to a resume, unless the job posting specifically says that photos are forbidden.